dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 excerpt: ""
 ---

+- TODO: piece in thoughts from youtube video on spectral theory of information.
+  - It's essentially a spectrogram for information, mapping information in terms of *tones* and *information chords* that correspond to times-series emissions of patterns of cliques via algebraic graph theory.
+The graph-theoretic structures can be mapped to an over-arching, all-encompassing ontological structure of generalized information geometric tones/chords.
+A universal language should be based on this ontological structure -- and recursively analyzing the overlap between semantic mappings of language pairs should provide insight into the structure of this global generalized ontological structure.
+  - Japanese, the language, has the concept of 調 (chou) which means BOTH "investigate" and "tone" ... why are those words & concepts related?
+The symbol 調 is used in words that represent "condition;
+    state of affairs", "investigation" and "auditory tone" ...
+When you investigate, you seek to ask questions that indicate the amplitude of informational tones.
+    - 周: circumference. 言: say, word.
+If you wanted to see how far across the social graph information had spread, how would you identify where to look and how broadly?
+    - "Choushi wa dou?" means, loosely "what's going on?".
+Other derivations from 調 more clearly imply the combined denotative *semantic tones* from 調: investigate (information acquisition) and tone.
+      - 調和: harmony. 調合: compounding, dispensing. 調子外れ: discord. 調律: musical tuning. 調味: seasoning (connection to 意味). 調号: musical key signature.　調波: Harmonic (wave). 調
+        声: tonal mark (viz.
+Pinyin). 調べ直す: re-examine, reassess. 調心輪: aligning ring (to guide & stabalize a piston in an engine). 調べ合わす: to tune to; to check against.
+      - Other interesting words in the same semantic vain: 曲線: curve (曲 is music/curves, 線 is line)

 > "But for him who has seen the chaos, there.is no more hiding,
 > because he knows that the bottom sways and knows what this swaying
 > means."